 When the world was hit by the sub-prime crisis, the all-famous Global Meltdown, Indians saw the Sensex “melt” over the next few months, as shown below:

-So, the markets were beaten down to about 60% of their August 2008 levels, and it took the Sensex about 9 months to go through the meltdown to regain those August 2008 levels.
+The markets were beaten down to about 60% of their August 2008 levels.
+And it took the Sensex about 9 months to go through the meltdown to regain those August 2008 levels.

 And August and September of 2010 saw not one or two, but a series of scams happen at home.
 If we start with the CommonWealth Games scam of (I say ‘start with’ to define a period I’m talking about, as many of us have literally grown up hearing about one scam or another, and have taken them as inseparable parts of our lives); around Rs.70,000 crore.
-Some magicians seem to make the Taj Mahal or a big truck disappear, these folks thought, ‘what the hell, let’s make unimaginable amounts of money disappear’, and that, under the watchful eye of the authorities, who then managed to brilliantly gasp when the scam was brought to light.
+Some magicians seem to make the Taj Mahal or a big truck disappear.
+These folk must have thought, ‘what the hell, let’s make unimaginable amounts of money disappear’, and that, under the watchful eye of the authorities, who then managed to brilliantly gasp when the scam was brought to light.